Home Majors Biochemical Engineering

-Biochemical Engineering Degree
+Biochemical Engineering

 Students study how engineering principles apply to biological and chemical processes, including biopharmaceutical manufacturing, fermentation technology, and bioprocess design.
 Graduates typically pursue careers in pharmaceutical manufacturing, biotechnology companies, food processing, and biofuels development.
 The booming biotech and pharmaceutical industries make this a high-demand, well-compensated engineering specialty.

-What Biochemical Engineering Graduates Do
+What Biochemical Engineering graduates do

 Your first job will likely place you at the intersection of biology and large-scale production.
 You could be on a factory floor fine-tuning a bioreactor to produce a new vaccine, in a lab developing purification methods for cell-based therapies, or designing a system that turns agricultural waste into biofuel.
 This is hands-on work, combining computer modeling with the practical challenges of troubleshooting physical equipment.